pfptcommunity/pfptcommunity/README.md

 ## NPRE API Code Snippets

-The TAP API only uses http get requests.
-It uses the following structure:
+The NPRE API uses mulitple requests to finaly get a pointer to a CSV file.

 ```
 method                = POST